Theory and modeling of light-matter interactions in chemistry: current and future: Brief introduction to light-matter interactions and molecular QED theory

 \section{Brief introduction to light-matter interactions and molecular QED theory}

-This section briefly introduces the quantum theories of light-matter interactions in the nonrelativistic limit~\cite{craig1998molecular}.
-All light-matter interactions arise from the interplay of matter DOFs (degrees of freedom) (electrons or spins, nuclei) and an EM environment.
+This section briefly introduces the quantum theories of light-matter interactions across different coupling regimes in the nonrelativistic limit~\cite{craig1998molecular}.
+In principle, all light-matter interactions arise from the interplay of matter DOFs (degrees of freedom) (electrons or spins, nuclei) and an EM environment.
 Hence, a full ab initio theory for light-matter interactions fundamentally requires the electronic structure theory of matter and principles of electrodynamics.
 Quantum electrodynamics (QED) is the indispensable and most precise theory for describing the interactions of charged particles and the dynamics of the EM field in mutual interaction.
+Hence, we start with a brief introduction to the universal molecular QED theory, followed by its derivation of ab initio methods for plasmon and polariton chemistry (in different coupling regimes), respectively.